 2. Friendly Fraud

-- Malicious friendly fraud or chargeback fraud: At first glance, there seems to be a contradiction here, but the fact is that some buyers know in advance that they’re going to request a chargeback.
-These bad customers have every intention to have their cake and eat it, by receiving an item, claiming it never arrived, and asking for their money back.
-As a result, they both get their money back and keep the item, which they have claimed never reached them.
-This type of fraud is friendly, because it is conducted by legitimate customers, but also malicious, because they intend to harm your business.
+- Malicious friendly fraud or chargeback fraud: some buyers know in advance that they’re going to request a chargeback.
+These bad customers have every intention to receive an item, claim it never arrived, and ask for their money back.

 These attacks also result in chargeback fees, so the problems are essentially the same as with standard transaction fraud – with the added challenge of having to prove the cardholder’s bad intention when disputing the chargeback.